 Watch the tour to appreciate the beauty and art of heavy industry.

 Are you hooked on this rail giant now?
 If so there is much more on the web about the 4014 and the 4000 class.
 UP made a film titled “Last of the Giants” in the 1950’s about them that has some great footage and information.
+This continues documenting the incredible industrial organization that UP developed at the height, and twilight, of steam superpower.
 It is on YouTube: